canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 ## Bonus Points

 * Learn how to type with all your fingers. _At least you will impress people_.
 * Learn some Vim.
 Read my post on [Learning Vim For Fun and Profit](2020/09/14/LearnVimForFunAndProfit/).
-If you want to master every detail, take a look at the book _Practical Vim_.
+If you want to master every detail, take a look at the book "Practical Vim".
 * Learn about C# [extensions methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).
 You will find them often.
 * Read books on Clean Code.
-For example: _The Art of Readable Code_ or _Clean Code_ books.
+Two good choices are "The Art of Readable Code" and "Clean Code".
 You can read [my review and takeaways]({% post_url 2020-01-06-CleanCodeReview %}).

 Voilà!
 That's my take on what every intermediate C# developer should know!
 Don't be overwhelm by the amount of things to learn.
 Don't try to learn everything at once, either.
 Learn one subject at a time!
 And, start using it in your every day coding as you learn it.